FinnLeWeirdo/biomemakeover.github.io/features/mobs.md

 ## Bandit
 Bandits spawn in Badlands biomes as a replacement for Pillager raiding parties.
 The ride horses, wear cowboy hats and would love to shoot you with a crossbow.

+## Dragonfly
+The dragonfly is a ambient mob that spawns in Swamp biomes.
+It comes in several different colour variants.
+When killed, it can drop dragon fly wings that can be used to breed toads.

+## Lightning Bug
+The lightning bug is an ambient mob that spawns in Swamp Biomes.
+It can be captured in a glass bottle to create a new lantern or caught in a bottle o' enchanting to create a bottle o' lightning.

+## Toad
+The toad is a passive mob that lives in the swamp.
+It wil eat nearby bugs and they can be bread with dragonfly wings.
+It drops warts that can be brewed into an antidote.

+## Decayed
+The decayed is a zombie variant that spawns in the swamp.
+These slimy boys use a shield to defend themselves so may be a tricky fight.